ewallah/moodle-availability_coursecompleted/README.md

 Installation:

  1. Unpack the zip file into the availability/condition/ directory.
-A new directory will be created called language.
+A new directory will be created called coursecompleted.
  2. Go to Site administration > Notifications to complete the plugin installation.

 ![travis](https://travis-ci.org/ewallah/moodle-availability_coursecompleted.svg)